 A homemade supplemental nursing system can be used as a way to give your baby supplemental milk at the breast or via finger feeding.
-It is an alternative to cup feeding, or using a bottle.
-However it is not suitable for all babies.
-A supplemental nursing system has a number of disadvantages as well as advantages and is best used under the supervision of an IBCLC lactation consultant or other health professional.
+It is an alternative to commercially available supplementers, cup feeding, or using a bottle.
+A supplementary nursing system is not suitable for all babies and is best used under the supervision of an IBCLC lactation consultant or other health professional.
 A homemade system involves adapting the use of a disposable nasogastric tube which is not intended to be repeatedly washed and reused, so tubes must be replaced often and parents use the system at their own risk.
 This article should be read in conjunction with Breastfeeding With a Supplemental Nursing System which discusses all the advantages and disadvantages of using this kind of device.